lala-data/cmustudent-repository/README.md

 # What I hope to learn
 Data Visualization techniques will be useful for my Analysis and presentation to my stakeholders.
 Usually I use Excel for my visualizations.
 My graphs and Charts are more tech focused rather than Visually correct.
-This course would definitely help me to put across my perspective in appealing manner.I find this course very interesting.
+This course would definitely help me to put across my perspective in appealing manner.
+I would like to explain the problem in terms of storytelling with Visualizations so that audience can quickly grasp the content.
+I found this course very interesting.

 # Portfolio
 This site will contain all my Data Visualizations done in this class

 <div class="flourish-embed flourish-chart" data-src="visualisation/3707685" data-url="https://flo.uri.sh/visualisation/3707685/embed" aria-label=""><script src="https://public.flourish.studio/resources/embed.js"></script></div>